Kotlin/analysis-api/Writerside/topics/Migrating-from-K1.md

 For many years, the only practical way to analyze Kotlin code in IntelliJ IDEA and other tools was to use the Kotlin compiler internals, an unsafe API not designed for external usage.

-Analysis API, on the other hand, offers a much cleaner and robust set of utilities.
+The Analysis API, on the other hand, offers a much cleaner and robust set of utilities.
 It exposes almost the same set of concepts.
 Thus, if you already have code that depends on the Kotlin compiler, migrating it to the new API should not be time-consuming.
-This migration guide outlines the differences between the APIs and explains how to port the descriptor-based resolution logic to Analysis API.
+This migration guide outlines the differences between the APIs and explains how to port the descriptor-based resolution logic to the Analysis API.

 ## The Conceptual Difference